GregBuck/gbbuck_webpage/content/home/experience.md

   location = ""
   date_start = "2008-03-01"
   date_end = ""
-  description = """Working as a research biologist in Bristol Bay for the Commercial Fisheries Division of the Alaska Department of Fish and Game.
+  description = """Working as the area research biologist in Bristol Bay for the Commercial Fisheries Division of the Alaska Department of Fish and Game.
   Responsibilities include:

   * Supervising two full time biologist and large numbers of seasonal employees